edu-2107/Y4S2-NLP/project/README.md

 Dataset used: [Consumer Complaints](https://www.kaggle.com/datasets/namigabbasov/consumer-complaint-dataset)

-To run this project, run the commands in `requirements.txt`, download the dataset to the root directory of the project, and then run the different notebooks to see the results!
+To run this project, install the pip libraries in `requirements.txt`, download the dataset to the root directory of the project, and then run the different notebooks to see the results!
 Note: you should run the `preprocessing` notebook before running `train_and_test`.